lekhovitsky/BlackJack/README.md

 # BlackJack
-Final project for undergrad "C++ Programming" course at NURE
+Final project of undergrad "C++ Programming" course at NURE